 WE'RE HERE TO HELP

-As a certified Seniors Real Estate Specialist (SRES), Geni Manning and the entire team understand the emotional difficulty, frustration and stress that accompany losing a loved one.
+As a Certified Probate Expert (CPE) and Seniors Real Estate Specialist (SRES), Geni Manning and our entire team understand the emotional difficulty, frustration and stress that accompany losing a loved one.

-The Geni Manning Real Estate Group have the necessary knowledge and expertise to assist families through the difficult process of selling the family home and navigating the probate process.
-Our team includes strategic partners, such as probate attorneys, escrow officers, mortgage specialists, estate sale companies, auctioneers, moving companies, estate planners and financial advisors–all providing expertise to minimize the burden and stress.
+We have the knowledge and expertise to assist families through the difficult process of selling the family home and navigating the probate process.
+Our team includes strategic partners, such as probate attorneys, estate planners and financial advisors, escrow officers, mortgage specialists, estate sale companies, auctioneers, and moving companies–all providing expertise to minimize the burden and stress.

 Oftentimes the family doesn’t want to deal with selling the family home and all the tasks that go with it (clearing out the home, repairs, inspections, appraisal, etc.).
 We have a program, ‘Sell Fast For Cash’ that eliminates all the stress and headaches of these tasks.